 Implemented in 2009, the Charles Sturt University Indigenous Education Strategy and its recommendations provide a comprehensive whole-of-institution framework for engagement with Indigenous communities, positioning CSU as a lead provider of Indigenous education, research and the cultural competence training of professionals of the future.

-CSU has an ongoing commitment to reconciliation and social justice, and this is demonstrated through the endorsement of the Indigenous Education Strategy by the Vice Chancellor and Academic Senate.
+CSU has an ongoing commitment to reconciliation and social justice, and this is demonstrated through the endorsement of the Indigenous Education Strategy.pdf which is further endorsed by the University Strategy implemented by the Vice Chancellor and Academic Senate.